 When the observed K value is larger than the expected K value for a particular distance, the distribution is more clustered than a random distribution at that distance (scale of analysis).
 When the observed K value is smaller than the expected K value, the distribution is more dispersed than a random distribution at that distance.
 When the observed K value is larger than the upper confidence envelope (HiConfEnv) value, spatial clustering for that distance is statistically significant.
 When the observed K value is smaller than the lower confidence envelope (LwConfEnv) value, spatial dispersion for that distance is statistically significant.

 When no Weight Field is specified, the confidence envelope is constructed by distributing points randomly in the study area and calculating k for that distribution.
 Each random distribution of the points is called a "permutation".
 If 99 permutations is selected, for example, the tool will randomly distribute the set of points 99 times for each iteration.
-If 99_PERMUTATIONS is selected, for example, the tool will randomly distribute the set of points 99 times for each iteration.
 After distributing the points 99 times the tool selects, for each distance, the k value that deviated above and below the Expected k value by the greatest amount; these values become the confidence interval.
 The confidence envelopes tend to follow (have the same shape and location) as the blue Expected K line for unweighted K.

 Interpreting weighted K-function results